 What if I’m late making a payment?

 If you know you’ll be late making a mortgage payment, reach out to your mortgage servicer as soon as possible.
 Explain your situation and see if the servicer can work with you and waive any late fees.
 Communicating proactively can go a long way.

 Note that there is typically a grace period for late payments, too — usually 15 days.

-Be sure to ask your servicer for other relief options, as well, such as a loan modification.
-Most servicers are willing to work with borrowers to ensure they continue to make payments on time.
+If you know you’ll be unable to make a mortgage payment for several months, ask your servicer for forbearance.
+With forbearance, your servicer can reduce or pause your mortgage payment entirely for a set time.
+If the problem is permanent, ask your servicer for other relief options such as a loan modification.
+Most servicers are willing to work with borrowers to ensure they continue to make mortgage payments on time.

 Your mortgage payment is made up of four parts: principal, interest, taxes and insurance.
 If you have a conventional loan, you’ll need to pay for private mortgage insurance (PMI) if you put down less than 20 percent of the home’s purchase price.
 An FHA loan also requires mortgage insurance premiums with less than 20 percent down.

 If you have the extra cash, making biweekly mortgage payments — which amounts to 13 full monthly payments per year instead of 12 — can help you pay off your loan faster and save on interest costs.
 But this isn’t the best idea for everyone.
 If you have other high-interest debt to pay off, for example, your extra cash might be better served paying down that debt first.

 If you’re more disciplined, you can make your mortgage payment manually every month.
 But setting up automatic payments is a good approach because it saves you the effort of remembering to make a manual payment each month and helps you avoid late payments.
 If you run into financial problems, you can always cancel the automatic payments to try and pay the bill another way.